 The tile installers had cut their tile to the edge of the extender.
-The boxes that I installed will be flush with the finished wall and the existing outlet boxes get the proper depth ReceptXtender to support the switch or outlet.
+The new outlet boxes that I installed will be flush with the finished wall and the existing outlet boxes get the proper depth ReceptXtender to support the switch or outlet.

 Here is an example of a kitchen that I worked on and used the ReceptXtenders.
 I guess the above is more of a product review than tool reviews.

 I had tried a few other non-contact voltage detectors from other manufacturers, but the Fluke Volt Alert seems to work best for me.
 The problem with the other non-contact detectors was with false readings.
 The readings on older insulated wires, especially cloth insulated conductors were often erroneous.
 The Fluke model doesn’t seem to have a problem with old insulation.

 Having the SDS Max ground rod driver do the work of pounding in ground rods saves labor as well as your hands and wrists.
 The cost was minimal compared to the savings.
 On this blog post of mine you can see how the tool is used.
 This will work on all SDS Max rotary hammers as well as Hilti TE-Y.

 My Klein 627-20 six in one tapping tool is a standard pouch item.
 It is so useful when re-tapping holes on switch and outlet boxes.
 It is especially handy for cleaning out threaded holes that have joint compound or paint in them.
 The taps are replaceable should they wear down or get broken.
 I usually buy the replacement taps at my local electrical supply company.